Surfer12/BigOTimeandSpace/src/SortAlgo/SortingAnalysisV1.md

 ### Performance Optimizations

 - **Minimizing Swaps**: The algorithm only performs a swap ***if*** a new minimum is found, reducing unnecessary operations.

+## Key Differences in Time Complexity

+- The time complexity of the algorithms highlights their efficiency differences.

+- **Insertion Sort**: Constructs the sorted portion from left to right by inserting each element into its correct position within the already sorted subarray.
+This makes Insertion Sort more efficient for small or partially sorted datasets compared to Selection Sort.

+- **Selection Sort**: Constructs the sorted portion from left to right by repeatedly selecting the minimum element from the unsorted portion and swapping it with the first unsorted element.

+### Time Complexity Analysis

+- **Insertion Sort**:
+  - **Best Case**: O(n) - When the input is already sorted, the algorithm only needs to iterate through the array once, confirming it's sorted.
+  - **Reason**: It builds the sorted portion incrementally, inserting elements as needed.

+- **Selection Sort**:
+  - **Best Case**: O(n²) - Even if the input is sorted, the algorithm must still iterate through the entire array for each element in the unsorted portion.
+  - **Reason**: It repeatedly selects the minimum element from the unsorted portion, requiring full traversal for each selection.

 ```
 Works Cited
 VisualAlgo.
 "Sorting."
 VisualAlgo, 2024, https://visualgo.net/en/sorting?slide=1.